ntustison/Histograms/Text/intro.md

   \label{fig:motivation}
 \end{figure}

-It should be clear that all these methods can be described in terms of the intensity histogram.
 Investigating the assumptions outlined above, particularly those associated with the nonlinear intensity mappings due to both the MR acquisition and inhomogeneity mitigation preprocessing, we became concerned by the susceptibility of the histogram structure to such variations and the